zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-structure-of-adventure-puzzle-games.md

 4. Once you have all three pieces of knowledge there's no endgame progression beyond forming a plan and executing it.

 - The quantum moon is a whole side thing where you collect three quantum rules as you explore for the main progression.
-- Edges of the eye is another side thing.
+- Echoes of the Eye is another side thing, but much larger.
   1. Starting out there's a lot to explore but only three things you can do
      - Follow the trail from the Cinder Isles slide room to gaining access to the green fire rooms
      - Find the hidden gorge